jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 1. Go to Settings > Configuration, and remove the startup command
     > **Note**: Deploying with Azure DevOps will enable a better startup component

 1. Go to the Deployment Center, Settings and click Disconnect.
+Make sure to Delete Workflow File at this step.
 Refer to screenshots below:

 ![settings](./media/deploy_settings.png)